30 Easy & Funny Baby Shower Game Ideas

 Letter to Baby

 This was one of the most meaningful activities we did.
-Each guest wrote a letter to the baby, which my sister plans to save and give to them on a special birthday, like their 18th.
+Each guest wrote a letter to the baby, which my friend plans to save and give to them on a special birthday, like their 18th.
 Some people wrote about their excitement to meet the baby, while others shared life advice or funny stories about the parents.
-My sister even wrote a letter herself, which made it extra special.
-Knowing that the baby will one day read all these messages from the people who loved them before they were even born made this moment really touching.
+My friend even wrote a letter herself, which made it extra special.
+Knowing that the baby will one day read all these messages from the people who loved them before they were even born made this moment touching.